wpietri/sucks/developing.md

 ## Getting started with Sucks

-If you'd like to join in on developing, I recommend checking out the code, doing `pipenv install` to set up a virtual environment, and then `pipenv shell` to start using it.
+If you'd like to join in on developing, I recommend checking out the code, setting up a virtual environment, and doing `pip install -e .`.
 You can run the existing tests using `nosetests`.
 Current test are not yet comprehensive, as the integrated nature of this makes it difficult.
 But I aim to reduce that problem over time, so please add tests as you go.